Texas Longhorns baseball: Augie Garrido era (1997–2016)

 After Cliff Gustafson retired in 1996, Augie Garrido took over the helm at Texas.
 During his tenure, the school won seven Big 12 Conference titles, four conference tournament championships, and two national championships, in 2002 and 2005.
-Augie died March 15, 2018.
+Garrido died on March 15, 2018.

-David Pierce era (2016–present)
+David Pierce era (2017–2024)

 On June 29, 2016, it was announced that David Pierce (previously head coach at Tulane and Sam Houston State) would take over being head coach at the Longhorns after the announcement of Augie Garrido's resignation.

 Through 2018 Coach Pierce's teams have appeared in the NCAA baseball tournament in all seven years he has been a head coach (2012–2018), including 2017–2018 with the Longhorns.

 In 2018, the Texas Longhorns won the Big 12 Championship for the first time since 2011.
 In the 2018 NCAA tournament they advanced to and hosted an NCAA Super Regional for the first time since 2008 by defeating Texas Southern, Texas A&M and Indiana University in the NCAA Austin regional.
 They defeated Tennessee Tech in three games to advance to the 2018 College World Series.

+Texas fired Pierce on June 24, 2024.
+The Longhorns finished 2024 with loss to Louisiana-Lafayette at the College Station Regionals setting their 2024 record to 36-24.
+The team under Pierce finished with a 4.91 ERA as a team.
+The program's highest single-season ERA since the 1999 team posted an ERA of 5.92.

+Jim Schlossnagle era (2025–present)

+Texas hired first-year head coach Jim Schlossnagle away from rival Texas A&M on June 25, 2024.

 National championship teams

 1949

-The Longhorns defeated Wake Forest 10–3 in the championship game to claim their first National Championship.
+The Longhorns defeated Wake Forest 10–3 in the championship game to claim their first national championship.
 Notable players on the team include Charlie Gorin, Tom Hamilton, and Murray Wall.